-#3 Updated by Margaret O'Brien almost 11 years ago
+#3 Updated by Margaret O'Brien over 11 years ago

 This bug is related to the discussions of what the root element "eml" describes, and whether resources can be collections in addition to individual documents.
 A solution may involve changes to other modules.
 See bugs #2076, #1128, #3503

 If project.xsd were to move to a top-level module, then it would make use of the resourceGroup.
 The change would affect all existing EML documents because the structure for including party in project.xsd is with the <personnel> element, an extension of the PartyType (with the added child, <role>):

 In a resourceGroup, <personnel> is not available.
 The only element that has a <role> child is <associatedParty> so project/personnel trees embedded in (e.g.) datasets, will need to be transformed to